Alternative Choices for You

 Since reviewing this VPN service, we have created our own VPN leak test.
 It is easy to use and 100% reliable.

-Next, we tested Wireguard speeds on a 50 Mbps Virgin Media connection in the UK.
-We found it to perform extremely well.
+We tested WireGuard speeds on a 50 Mbps Virgin Media connection in the UK and found it to perform extremely well.
 There was hardly any difference between our connection with and without the VPN.
-This is truly impressive and definitely makes StrongVPN’s implementation of WireGuard extremely interesting indeed.
+This is truly impressive and definitely makes StrongVPN’s implementation of WireGuard extremely useful.

-It is worth bearing in mind that WireGuard is still considered experimental and it has not been fully audited.
+It is worth bearing in mind that WireGuard is still considered experimental.
 This means it may still be a bit premature to start using it for security purposes.
-However, it is nice to see commercial VPNs like Strong experimental with this well-publicized new protocol.
+However, it is nice to see commercial VPNs like Strong experimenting with this well-publicized new protocol.
 Ten out of ten for effort.